pratheekgg/SSCS_Synthoshpere/README.md

 ![Screenshot from 2023-08-26 06-34-10](https://github.com/pratheekgg/SSCS_Synthoshpere/assets/121636887/da7969aa-a583-450f-bdc8-b40928e7d2d4)

+The unsuccessful decryption show that if channel is breached for sbox = inv_sbox, the information is discarded.
 Then another opensource software gtkwave was used to generate the waveform of the simulation from the generated dump.vcd file.

 ### Simulation results :